phorward/pynetree/README.md

 Above two instructions generate exactly the same output like above.

-The pyParse toolkit is currently under heavy development, so changes in the function names and syntax may occur and follow.
+The pynetree project is currently under heavy development, so changes in the function names and syntax may occur and follow.
 Have fun!

 FEATURES